mabel-dev/opteryx.dev/docs/sql-reference/statements.md

 ## SHOW COLUMNS

 List the columns in a relation along with their data type.
-Without any modifiers, `SHOW COLUMNS` only reads a single page of data before returning.
+Without any modifiers, `SHOW COLUMNS` only reads a single morsel of data before returning.

 ~~~sql
 SHOW [EXTENDED] [FULL] COLUMNS